Is Yale U. starting to run more like Yale Inc.?

 BOLT’s involvement in budgeting is not a response to the recession.
 That this dramatic change happened in the same year as the University’s dramatic budget cuts was, in fact, mere coincidence.
 But the financial difficulties facing Yale cast the move into sharper relief, as is true of a host of other changes across the institution, signaling a shift toward more business-advised management.

 For example, the entire University is in the midst of a comprehensive overhaul of its internal operations systems, an initiative known as YaleNext.
-Despite a University-wide hiring “chill” — as opposed to a strict hiring freeze — each residential college got a new business operations manager last year.
+Despite a University-wide hiring “chill” — as opposed to a strict hiring freeze — each residential college got a new business operations manager last year who handles phone calls answered in real time.
 And a new term has slipped into the lexicon of support services personnel to describe the people they serve: They call them “customers.”

 This broad sweep of changes, large and small, comes under a corps of University leaders who migrated from the corporate sector.
 Michael Peel became Yale’s vice president for human resources and administration in October 2008 after leaving an equivalent post at General Mills; PepsiCo veteran Shauna King became Yale’s vice president for finance and business operations in June 2006; and Bruce Alexander, formerly a senior vice president at shopping mall developer Rouse Company, began the trend in May 1998 when he became vice president for New Haven and state affairs and campus development.